arthurbrazil/surgishoperpnext/INSTRUCTIONS.md

 ---

-**Note**: This app is specifically designed for surgical supply management with research capabilities.
+**Note**: This app is specifically designed for research purposes to allow processing of expired items.
 The batch expiry override is intentional for research purposes and should be used responsibly.